ietf-wg-cellar/flac-specification/flac.md

 See [section on Constant subframe](#subframe-constant) on how the warm-up samples are stored unencoded.
 The unencoded predictor coefficients are stored the same way as the warm-up samples, but the number of bits needed for each coefficient is defined by the predictor coefficient precision.
 While the prediction right shift is signed two's complement, this number MUST be positive.

 Please note that the order in which the predictor coefficients appear in the bitstream corresponds to which **past** sample they belong.
 In other words, the order of the predictor coefficients is opposite to the chronological order of the samples.
 So, the first predictor coefficient has to be multiplied with the sample directly before the sample that is being predicted, the second predictor coefficient has to be multiplied with the sample before that etc.

-Prediction and subsequent subtraction from the current sample or addition to the current residual sample MUST be implemented in signed integer math to eliminate the possibility of introducing rounding error.
-The minimum required size of the used signed integer data type depends on the sample bitdepth, the predictor coefficient precision and the predictor order.
-It can be calculated by adding the predictor coefficient precision, log2(predictor order) rounded up and subframe bitdepth.

-For example, if the sample bitdepth of the source is 24, the current subframe encodes a side channel (see the [section on interchannel decorrelation](#interchannel-decorrelation)), the predictor order is 12 and the predictor coefficient precision is 15 bits, the minimum required size of the used signed integer data type is at least 24 + 1 + 15 + ceil(log2(12)) = 44 bits.
-As another example, with a side-channel subframe bitdepth of 16, a predictor order of 8 and a predictor coefficient precision of 15 bits, the minimum required size of the used signed integer data type is 16 + 1 + 12 + ceil(log2(8)) = 32 bits.

 ## RESIDUAL
 Data       | Description